 • Seizure of property and income.

-• Realization of property to pay off debt.
+• Selling property to pay off a debt.

 All these actions are carried out within the framework of enforcement proceedings on the basis of a writ of execution, which gives the bailiff these powers.